NakedSelf

-NakedSelf is a 2000 album by the British band The The.
-It was the band's first album since Hanky Panky (1995) and the first containing original material since Dusk (1993).
-In terms of sales, it was the band's least successful until that point, peaking at 45 in the UK Album Chart.
-As of 2020, it is the most recent studio album by The The, except for three soundtracks.
+NakedSelf is the sixth studio album by the English band the The.
+Released in 2000, it was the band's first album since Hanky Panky (1995) and the first containing original material since Dusk (1993).
+In terms of sales, it was the band's least successful until that point, peaking at 45 in the UK Albums Chart.
+It was the last studio album released by the The until the announcement of Ensoulment, released on 6 September 2024.

 Production

 The album, produced by Bruce Lampcov and Matt Johnson, was recorded in New York City.
 Johnson decided to make the album without the use of samplers, keyboards, or sequencers.
-Guitarist Eric Schermerhorn, who had joined The The before the recording of Hanky Panky (replacing Johnny Marr), took an active role alongside Johnson, with co-writing credits on six out of twelve tracks.
+Guitarist Eric Schermerhorn, who had joined the The before the recording of Hanky Panky (replacing Johnny Marr), took an active role alongside Johnson, with co-writing credits on six out of twelve tracks.
 The band released NakedSelf through Nothing Records after it was deemed by Sony as lacking in commercial value.